exercism/cpp/concepts/classes/introduction.md

 ```

 Constructors are a big topic and have many nuances.
-If you are not explicitly defining a `constructor` for your `class`, the compiler will do the job for you.
+If you are not explicitly defining a `constructor` for your `class`, then - and only then - the compiler will do the job for you.
 This has happened in the first example above.
+The _silverhand_ object is created by calling the default constructor, no arguments were passed.
 All variables are set to the value that was stated in the definition of the class.
 If you had not given any values in that definition, the variables would be uninitialized, which might have unintended consequences.